 Several new molecular genetic studies have been carried out directed at non-neoplastic lung diseases.
-New genetic markers have been identified in interstitial pulmonary fibrosis (AKAP13),26 asthma27 and cystic fibrosis,28 and the list is expanding.
+New genetic markers have been identified in interstitial pulmonary fibrosis (AKAP), asthma and cystic fibrosis^{35,36,37} and the list is expanding.
 This will change the landscape in the management of several non-neoplastic lung disorders.
 This will include new therapeutic regimens, gene editing and gene therapy for diseases described earlier.

 At present, molecular investigation of histological samples is not routinely used in a diagnostic setting within non-neoplastic thoracic pathology, although various patterns of non-neoplastic lung disease (such as alveolar proteinosis) may require correlation with results from serological and other molecular tests.

 Molecular investigations may be employed to diagnose or exclude neoplastic differential diagnoses, such as the use of PCR-based lymphocyte clonality studies to help exclude mucosa-associated lymphoid tissue (marginal zone) non-Hodgkin lymphoma when diagnosing nodular lymphoid hyperplasia.
 This should be done in consultation with experts in lymphoreticular pathology, when appropriate.

 PCR analysis and in situ hybridisation can be employed in the detection of viral and bacterial genomes.
-In particular, PCR analysis to detect tuberculosis can be performed on formalin-fixed paraffin-embedded tissue.
-Genetic testing is not routinely performed for non-neoplastic diseases, although histological features might prompt tests for specific diseases when there is pulmonary involvement (e.g. Birt-Hogg-Dube syndrome, inborn errors of metabolism and surfactant protein-related disorders).
+In particular, PCR analysis to detect SARS-CoV-2 that causes COVID-19 and tuberculosis can be performed on formalin-fixed paraffin-embedded tissue.

+Histological features might prompt molecular tests for specific diseases when there is pulmonary involvement (e.g. BHD syndrome, Marfan's syndrome, Ehlers-Danlos syndrome, LAM, neurofibromatosis, Loeys-Dietz syndrome, inborn errors of metabolism and surfactant protein-related disorders).
+Genes for familial pneumothorax are particularly helpful.38